 In order to maximize compatibility between SQLite and other database engines, and so that the example above will work on SQLite as it does on other SQL database engines, SQLite supports the concept of "type affinity" on columns.
 The type affinity of a column is the recommended type for data stored in that column.
 The important idea here is that the type is recommended, not required.
 Any column can still store any type of data.
 It is just that some columns, given the choice, will prefer to use one storage class over another.
 The preferred storage class for a column is called its "affinity".

 Each column in an SQLite 3 database is assigned one of the following type affinities:

 A column with TEXT affinity stores all data using storage classes NULL, TEXT or BLOB.
 If numerical data is inserted into a column with TEXT affinity it is converted into text form before being stored.

 A column with NUMERIC affinity may contain values using all five storage classes.
 When text data is inserted into a NUMERIC column, the storage class of the text is converted to INTEGER or REAL (in order of preference) if the text is a well-formed integer or real literal, respectively.
 If the TEXT value is a well-formed integer literal that is too large to fit in a 64-bit signed integer, it is converted to REAL.
-For conversions between TEXT and REAL storage classes, SQLite considers the conversion to be lossless and reversible if the first 15 significant decimal digits of the number are preserved.
+For conversions between TEXT and REAL storage classes, only the first 15 significant decimal digits of the number are preserved.
 If the TEXT value is not a well-formed integer or real literal, then the value is stored as TEXT.
 For the purposes of this paragraph, hexadecimal integer literals are not considered well-formed and are stored as TEXT.
 (This is done for historical compatibility with versions of SQLite prior to version 3.8.6 2014-08-15 where hexadecimal integer literals were first introduced into SQLite.)
 If a floating point value that can be represented exactly as an integer is inserted into a column with NUMERIC affinity, the value is converted into an integer.
 No attempt is made to convert NULL or BLOB values.